We enjoy the challenge, being able to provide a space where children feel safe, secure and loved, without any strings attached.

 Parent and child fostering is where the child and usually one parent are in the placement.
 This is a specialist role and entails observation, guidance and supervision rather than actively looking after the child.

-Short break care is not necessarily for children who are in the care of the Local Authority.
-It is for children with disabilities who live at home and short break carers care for the child to give the parent(s) and child a break.
+Short breaks are not necessarily for children who are in the care of the Local Authority.
+They can be for children with disabilities who live at home and short break carers care for the child to give the parent(s) and child a break.
 This can be from a few hours per week up to a weekend.
+Short breaks also allow our carers to have a break.